yanghengtang/tp/docs/DeveloperGuide.md

 **Step 3**: The created `DeleteSpecialisationCommand` instance is returned to `LogicManager` and its `execute` method is called.
 `DeleteSpecialisationCommand#execute(Model)` then calls `Model#getFilteredDoctorList()` and retrieve the doctor with the given `Index`.
-Then, the specialisation will be removed from the doctor if exists and replace the existing doctor in Model with the command of `Model#setDoctor(Doctor)`.
+Then, the specialisation will be removed from the doctor if exists and replace the existing doctor in Model with the command of `Model#setDoctor(Doctor, Doctor)`.

 The example usage scenario for delete medical condition and delete prescriptions mechanisms would be similar to the scenario above.